Schilling rudder: Shape

 Or in other words, a bulbous widening for 1/5 of the total length of the rudder blade, with a streamlined narrowing for 2/5 of the length leading to a flat section lasting for around 1/5 of a cord-length, finalizing in a blunt-ended flared trailing edge for the remaining fifth.

 The width of the trailing edge should be 33% of the maximum width of the profiles.
 The width of the end plates to be around twice the maximum width of the rudder.

-The height should be similar to the diameter of the propeller, with the chord length being up to 1.2 × propeller diameter.
+The height should be at least as tall as the diameter of the propeller, with the chord length being up to 1.2 × propeller diameter.
 If extreme maneuverability is not required, chord length can be reduced to a minimum of 0.55 × propeller diameter.

 Around 40% balance should be provided, aka, rudder in front of the rudder pivot.

 The distance from the trailing edge of the propeller to the leading of the rudder should be a minimum of 0.2 × propeller diameter, and the maximum effective angle of operation for a single rudder is 2*70 degrees.

-No information as to the layout or profile design of a twin rudder system is contained within this article.